 The Case

-Badly maintained houses have left many people in Santa Teresa without electricity, hot water, cooking facilities or functioning toilets for weeks, months and even years at a time.
+Badly maintained houses left many people in Santa Teresa without electricity, hot water, cooking facilities or functioning toilets for weeks, months and even years at a time.
 The lead tenant in this case, Ms Young, endured more than five years without being provided a door for an external doorway of her home.
 Without a front door, Ms Young felt unsafe in her own home and was fearful that her home could be invaded by snakes or her possession stolen when she left the house.
 Another tenant, a young mother, regularly had to wake up multiple times a night to mop up leaking sewage to protect her young children’s health.
 The High Court will now consider how compensation should be paid for distress caused by these types of breaches.

 Resources